Student and Class Visits are Welcome

 We do have some suggestions:

 –The more the kids know in advance about Beckley Furnace, iron making, and the history of the area, the less overwhelming the trip is and the more the kids learn.
 While the teacher arranging the trip will likely prepare the students beforehand, we encourage you to discuss these topics in your home both before and after the visit.
+One of our founders, the late Ed Kirby, was responsible for creating a super introduction to iron in Connecticut’s Northwest Corner, and our friends at the Sharon Historical Society has made the video available on YouTube.
+You can view it here.

 –Young people usually like to know how what they are seeing might be connected with something they are learning about in school or extracurricular activities, or other interests.
 Our Connections to Learning page provides some linkages you might find useful.